dcarlini/ai-engineering-course/capstone-forest_shuffle/README.md

 -   `data_preparation.py`: Downloads card images, processes them into individual card images, and generates a manifest file (`data/manifest.json`) for training.
 -   `model_architecture.py`: Defines the `MultiOutputModel` architecture, which uses a ResNet backbone with multiple output heads for different card attributes.
 -   `train_multi_output_model.py`: Script for training the multi-output model.
--   `predict_card.py`: Script for making predictions on single card images using the trained model.
+-   `model_predictor.py`: Script for making predictions on single card images using the trained multi-output model.
 -   `evaluate_model.py`: Script for evaluating the trained model's performance on a validation set.
+-   `clip_predictor.py`: Script for making predictions on single card images using the CLIP model (image-to-image retrieval).
 -   `requirements.txt`: Lists all Python dependencies.
 -   `config/`: Directory containing configuration CSVs and the training configuration JSON.
     -   `card_data.csv`: Defines how card sheets are split into individual cards.